Differentiable Model Selection for Ensemble Learning: End-to-end Combinatorial Ensemble Learning

 \subsection{Learning Selections}

-The smart ensemble mechanism learns more accurate class predictions by learning to select better subensembles to vote on its input samples.
+The smart ensemble mechanism learns accurate class predictions by learning to select better subensembles to vote on its input samples.
 In turn, this is done by predicting better coefficients $\hat{c}$ which parameterize the Knapsack Layer.

 The task of predicting $\hat{c}$ based on input $z$ is itself learned by the \emph{selection net}, a neural network model $g$ so that $\hat{c} = g(z)$.
-Since $g$ acts on the same input samples as each $f_i$, it should be capable of processing inputs from $z$ at least as well as the agents' models; in Section \ref{sec:Experiments}, the selection net in each experiment uses the same CNN architecture as that of the agent models.
+Since $g$ acts on the same input samples as each $f_i$, it should be capable of processing inputs from $z$ at least as well as the base learners' models; in Section \ref{sec:Experiments}, the selection net in each experiment uses the same CNN architecture as that of the base learner models.
 Its predicted values are viewed as scores over the ensemble members, rather than over the possible classes.
-High scores correspond to agents which are well-qualified to vote on the sample in question.
+High scores correspond to base learners which are well-qualified to vote on the sample in question.

 In practice, the selection net's predictions $\hat{c}$ are normalized before input to the mapping $\mathcal{K}$: